EXODUS 9 – Dire Straits

-Onlookers, without taking time to dig for hidden riches stored in secret places[a], could feel right in their assumption that the Creator God appears no different to any of the volatile evil spirits who have held “the uneducated” to ransom with fear, by plaguing tribal groups for millenniums.
+Without taking time to dig for hidden riches stored in secret places[a], Ex9onlookers could feel right in their assumption.
+The Creator God appears no different to any of the volatile evil spirits who have held the “uneducated” to ransom with fear by plaguing tribal groups for millenniums.
 Surely, it’s a chapter like today’s chapter, that proves how gods from ancient times have no place in today’s advanced society!

 “…say to Pharaoh, ‘This is what the Lord says: Israel is my firstborn son, and I told you, “Let my son go, so he may worship me.”
 But you refused to let him go…’” [Exodus 4:22-23]

 Two things are noteworthy in the very first sentence of this chapter, before we go any further.
-First, if this were my firstborn son, whom I love beyond measure, I’d certainly go to the ends of the earth to rescue him from entrapment.
-Even if I hadn’t a specific plan thereafter, I’d want him out of the snare and back with us under our roof.
+First, if this were my firstborn son, whom I love beyond measure, I would certainly fight tooth and nail to rescue him from entrapment.
+Even if I had no specific plan thereafter, I would want him out of the snare and back with us under our roof.
 We could then at least rebuild his confidence, get him on track (including re-educating him), then relaunch him in a completely different place so that his past becomes “just a bad dream”.
-I’d fight tooth and nail to achieve this if I had to.

-The second hugely important note here, is that Israel is the Creator’s firstborn son.
+The second hugely important note here, is that Israel is the Creator God’s firstborn son.
 This is an incredibly important gemstone woven into the fabric of the storyline, and it needs to be pocketed away for your understanding later.
-The fact that the Creator specifically used the term “firstborn”, then left it in HIStory (miraculously preserving it for close on four millenniums for us to read today) tell me that there’s more sons.
-The Creator God’s family is bigger, there’s a bigger picture to this “family tree” but, it begins with Israel – the firstborn.
+The fact that the Creator specifically used the term “firstborn”, then left it in HIStory (miraculously preserving it for close on four millenniums for us to read today), tells me that there are more sons.
+The Creator God’s family is bigger.
+There’s a bigger picture to this “family tree”.
+However, it begins with Israel – the firstborn.

-In other words, without the Jews, and their experience of the Creator God from the very beginning, it’s extremely likely that none of us today would have a relationship with the Creator God – where we know as much about His thinking and His behaviour; what He expects of us as individuals; how we – as both male and female image-bearers – can be acceptable through living our lives in His likeness, as we were designed to do; and how we can be forgiven of our inadequate reflection of His image – as we now can be, and as many across the globe so freely are.
+In other words, without the Children of Israel and their experiences of the Creator God from the very beginning, it is extremely unlikely that any of us today would have a relationship with Him.
+That is to say, a relationship where we know as much about His thinking and His behavior; what He expects of us as individuals; how we as both male and female image-bearers can be acceptable through living our lives in His likeness, just as we were designed to do in the first page of the script; and how we can be forgiven of our inadequate reflection of His image – as we now can be, and as many across the globe so freely are.

-Whatever transpires between the Creator God and the greatest civilization on earth, after the first verse in today’s chapter today, is needless.
-His ask is a simple ask: “Release my son so that he can come and worship me”.
-The refusal to allow religious freedom and release from earthly restrictions; the refusal to stop persistent oppression (keeping human image-bearers from a full and complete relationship with their Maker); the victim and abuser crisis that is still prevalent today; this is the cause for such powerful divine intervention in the rest of today’s chapter – the likes of which had never been experienced before. [v18,24]
+Whatever transpires between the Creator God and the greatest civilization on earth in today’s chapter, is needless.
+His ask is a simple ask.
+“Release my son so that he can come and worship me”.
+The refusal to allow religious freedom and release from earthly restrictions; the refusal to stop persistent oppression (keeping human images of God from a full and complete relationship with their Maker); the victim and abuser crisis that is still prevalent today; this is the cause for such powerful divine intervention in the rest of today’s chapter – the likes of which had never been experienced before. [v18,24]

 “…if you refuse, I will send the full force of my plagues against you and against your officials and your people, so you may know that there is no one like me in all the earth…” [v14]

-If we refuse the Creator God and don’t come to Him, or if we dissuade others from going out of their way to find and worship Him, at some point He will intervene.
+If we refuse the Creator God and don’t come to Him while there is still time (or if we dissuade others from going out of their way to find and worship Him), at some point He will intervene.
 If anything, HIStory has proven this to be true.
-Unfortunately for us, His documented interventions are 100% powerful, simply because that’s who He is – the Lord God Almighty.
+Unfortunately for us though, His documented interventions are 100% powerful, simply because that’s who He is – the Lord God Almighty.

 So, what have I learnt from today’s chapter?